egorponomarev/Android-SDK/README.md

 The SDK automatically takes care to register as a foreground service, so that when user switches to another app the music can continue playing and the user can return to the music app via the status bar.
+If you wish for music to not play when the app suspends or stops, you should call `Player.pause()`.

 The SDK will handle loss of audio focus: music will be paused or the volume temporarily reduced.

 The SDK will retry requests on network failure.

-If you are building an interactive player, you can register a Player.NavListener implementation with the Player instance.
+If you are building an interactive player, you can register a `fm.feed.android.playersdk.Player.NavListener` implementation with your `Player` instance.
 This interface will give you notifications of placement/station/track changes, skip failures, buffer and progress updates, and end of playlist notifications.
+The current placement, list of available stations, current station, and current song being played (if any) is available through various `Player` methods.